 18.9.
-Experimental Beer
+EXPERIMENTAL BEER [BJCP 34C]

-This is explicitly a catch-all category for any beer that does not fit into an existing style description.
+This is explicitly a catch-all style for any beer that does not fit into an existing style description.
 No beer is ever "out of style" in this style, unless it fits elsewhere.
 This is the last resort for any beer entered into a competition.